MENÚ

 - Pipetas multicanal

-- Pipetas de desplazamiento positivo y dispensadores
+- Pipetas y dispensadores de desplazamiento positivo

 - Pipeteo automatizado

-- Consumibles de automatización
+- Consumibles para automatización

 - Accesorios de automatización

-- Servicios para dispensadores y pipetas
+- Servicios de manipulación de líquidos y pipetas

 Está a punto de abandonar este sitio.